awendland/bedsheets/README.md

 1. Support for `PUT` (ie. update) operations.
 2. Support for `DELETE` operations.
 3. An adapter enabling FaaS deployments (eg. AWS Lambda, Google Cloud Functions).
-4. Robust validation of input (consider [io-ts](https://github.com/gcanti/io-ts/blob/master/index.md)).
+4. Robust validation of input (consider [io-ts &#x29C9;](https://github.com/gcanti/io-ts/blob/master/index.md)).
 5. Standardized, friendly errors for invalid inputs.
 6. Determine if basic authentication should be added (a per-deployment secret key? per-spreadsheet?).
 7. Consider adding a GraphQL abstraction in addition to REST.

 ## Suggested Alternatives

-See [awesome-serverless's list of databases](https://github.com/anaibol/awesome-serverless#databases) for a more extensive list of low-maintenance DBs.
+See [awesome-serverless's list of databases &#x29C9;](https://github.com/anaibol/awesome-serverless#databases) for a more extensive list of low-maintenance DBs.

 ## Contributing